 In bigger group situations, try to say people’s names when you respond to them.
-People’s names can be an important reference point for someone with hearing loss to follow the action, assisting them in processing who said what.
+People’s names can be an important reference point for someone with hearing a loss to follow the action, assisting them in processing who said what.

 Get Your Hearing Tested at Hearing Group

 Do you find yourself struggling to hear in conversations or meetings?
 Do you find it difficult to follow conversations in noisy places?
 If you’ve noticed changes in your hearing abilities, consider taking a hearing test.
 This is the first step to improving your ability to communicate with friends, loved ones, and colleagues.
 To schedule an appointment, contact us today at Hearing Group!
 We hope these tips for better communication with people with hearing loss have been helpful.